The Trek Bloggers

 The following awesome people are the official bloggers of the The Trek.
 In other words, they’re the renegade trail-folk who will be blogging their thru-hikes right here on theTrek.co.
 Their job is to be adventurous and share their experiences in vivid detail.
 Our job is to live vicariously and envy their existence.

 Want to be a Trek Blogger?
 You can: apply here.

 Want to write for this site, but aren’t thru-hiking?
 We’re always looking for more backpackers with a passion for writing.
 Find out more about the The Trek Writers.

 Hey there!
-I'm Bryce, a dude just trying to crack a few smiles.
-I prefer to stay stoked on the little things and promote positivity.
-My preferred methods of wasting time revolve around surfing, hiking, reading, cooking, thrifting, and wandering.
-Follow along as I stumble my way NOBO on the PCT!
-I hope you find it to be authentic and interesting.
-As always, keep it groovy and grab a smoothie!
+I'm Bryce.
+A dude trying to crack a few smiles and stay stoked on the little things.
+My preferred methods of wasting time revolve around surfing, hiking, climbing, reading, thrifting, and wandering.
+Thanks for following along as I stumble my way NOBO on the PCT!
+I hope you find it authentic and interesting.
+Cheers!

 I'm Wildlife, an Appalachian Trail SOBO thru hiker, Class of 2018.
 I'll be taking on the PCT this year (2020).
 My standard poodle, Lily, aka Muddy Boots, hiked 350+ miles with me on the AT.
 When I camp and backpack, I like to rate my poops on a scale.
 I like to get other people into rating their poops, too!

 I'm Thirteen!
 My hobbies include walking immeasurably long distances, binge watching classic horror films, and tabletop gaming.
 I hiked SOBO in 2019 on the Appalachian Trail and will be back at it in August because living a "normal" life and "post- trail readjustment" didn't work out so well for me the first time around.
 Also Blogging from the Benton MacKaye Trail this Spring!